-The group begins this session immediately and efficiently, with confidence.
-Although the screen is covered with a potentially bewildering array of labeled quadrilaterals, the team begins to drag the points of the first figure without hesitation.
+The team begins this session immediately and efficiently, with confidence.
+Although the screen is covered with a potentially bewildering array of labeled quadrilaterals, the team begins to drag the points of the first quadrilateral without hesitation.
 Each student takes a turn manipulating its four vertices and discusses what she observes while doing so.
-They also note the appearance of the points at the vertices.
+They also note the appearance (esp. color) of the points at the vertices.
 They quickly conclude that all four vertices of Poly1 are unrestricted in their movement.
 They check that the team members are all in agreement.
 They discuss the vertices in terms of dependencies (or lack of such).
 They use geometric terminology and labeling.
 They even describe how the quadrilateral must have been constructed to have the observed behavior.
 In contrast to their earlier behavior, they now attribute the observed characteristics of the geometric figure to the construction process as the source of dependencies.
-Thus, the group demonstrates in the opening minutes of their final session a level of collaborative exploration, mathematical discourse, familiarity with construction tools and reflection on constructed dependencies far more advanced than in their earlier sessions.
+Thus, as we shall see, the group demonstrates in the opening minutes of their final session a level of collaborative exploration, mathematical discourse, familiarity with construction tools and reflection on constructed dependencies far more advanced than in their early sessions.

-The VMT interface is shown in Figure 31.
+The VMT interface is shown in Figure 36.
 This image taken from the VMT Replayer shows the task for Topic 13.
-Specifically, it shows an important moment in the final session, which corresponds to Log 50 below at about line 73.
-The group is dragging points E, F, G and H of Poly2 in the GeoGebra tab named "Quadrilaterals" while it is chatting in the chat tab.
-Topic instructions are included with the pre-constructed dynamic geometry figures in the GeoGebra tab.
+Specifically, it shows an important moment in the final session, which corresponds to Log 56 below at about line 73.
+The group is dragging points E, F, G and H of Poly2 in the GeoGebra tab named "Quadrilaterals" while they are chatting in the chat panel.
+Topic instructions are included with the 22 pre-constructed dynamic-geometry quadrilaterals in the GeoGebra tab.

-Figure 31.
-The Quadrilateral tab.
+Figure 36.
+The Quadrilateral Tab.

-As they continue, however, they seem to just identify which points are restricted.
+As they go through the session, however, the students seem to just identify which points are restricted.
 They do not go on to identify the kinds of quadrilaterals that are defined thereby.
 In other words, they do not necessarily display a clear sense that the figures were designed to have certain properties (like equality of 2 or 3 or 4 side lengths) and that these were implemented by constructing dependencies with the hidden circles that they suspect are somehow at work.
-Thus, the question we need to investigate in the analysis of this session is the extent to which the team has gotten the main intended message of the WinterFest about designing the construction of dependencies in order to impose desired dynamic behavior on the resultant figures.
+Thus, the question we need to investigate in the analysis of this session is the extent to which the team has gotten the main intended message of the VMT WinterFest about designing the construction of dependencies in order to impose desired dynamic behavior on the resultant figures.
 To do so, we review the interaction about each of the polygons in order, as the group took them up.